Upstream-Research/records.net/README.md

 The goals are to provide a finer set of core interfaces than System.Data as well as to provide a .NET Standard implementation for basic tabular data access.
+It provides, for example, interfaces such as `IRecordAccessor` and `IRecordCollection` which may be implemented by a variety of sources, including CSV, database, JSON, XML, .NET reflection or other back-end sources.

 This library provides an alternative and a complement to ORM (Object/Relational Mapping) frameworks.
 It is an alternative because it does not try to hide the tabular nature of relational data,